1) Miami's Strategic Location

 6) A Nationally and Internationally Ranked Institution

 The law school enjoys being part of The University of Miami, a top-ranked university with many highly regarded and ranked graduate programs, and Miami Law students have access to exceptional faculty and campus resources.
 In fact, Miami Law's LL.M. programs are widely regarded as the nation's best.
 A few listings include:

 - Cambridge University - included Miami Law as a "Leader in Learning" and one of the most innovative law school's in its recent publication Innovation 800.

-- Billboard Magazine - ranked Miami Law in 2017 as a top school for music law the U.S.
+- Billboard Magazine - ranked Miami Law in 2019 and in 2017 as a top school for music law the U.S.

 - Hispanic Business Magazine - selected the University of Miami School of Law as one of the top ten U.S. law schools for Hispanics for seven consecutive years.

 - Pre-Law Magazine - ranked Miami Law as having one of the best moot court programs of the decade out of all 200 U.S. law schools and in 2018 ranked Miami Law as a top three law school for Hispanic students.

 - National Law Journal, the National Jurist and the Daily Business Review - ranked University of Miami Law highly for associate promotions to partner at law firms.